ony-boom/mms/apps/client/README.md

 ## Description

 This web client is designed to work with My Music Server, a simple music server application built with TypeScript, React, and SQL.
-It allows users to manage and play their music tracks efficiently.
+It allows users to play their music tracks efficiently.

 ## Installation